gavin-hyl/cs38/cs38-set2-ghua.typ

 Then the walk can be split into two walks: $v_i, v_(i+1), ..., v_j$ and $v_j, v_(j+1), ..., v_n, v_1, dots, v_i$.
 Since these two walks are disjoint, they must be even-length and odd-length.
 Select the odd-length walk and repeat this process.
-Since the walk is finite and its length is decreasing, we will eventually reach a point where the walk is simple ($|W| = 1$).
+Since the walk is finite and its length is decreasing, we will eventually reach a point where the walk is simple (worst case, $|W| = 1$).
-This also demonstrates the correctness of the `OddCycleFromWalk` algorithm.
 #align(right, $qed$)